rilldata/rill/docs/docs/tutorials/rill_advanced_features/incremental_models/cloud-storage-splits.md

 sidebar_position: 12
 ---

-Another advanced concept within Rill is using [Incremental Models](https://docs.rilldata.com/build/advancedmodels/incremental).
-To understand incremental models, we will also need to discuss [splits](https://docs.rilldata.com/build/advancedmodels/splits).

-## Understanding Splits in Models

-Here’s how it works at a high level:

-- **Split Definition**: Each row from the result set becomes one "split".
-The model processes each split separately.
-- **Execution Strategy**:
-  - **First Split**: Runs without incremental processing.
-  - **Subsequent Splits**: Run incrementally, following the output connector's `incremental_strategy` (either append or merge for SQL connectors).
+Now that we understand what [Incremental Models](https://docs.rilldata.com/build/advancedmodels/incremental) and [splits](https://docs.rilldata.com/build/advancedmodels/splits) are, let's try to apply them to our project.

+Since our ClickHouse data is hosted in GCS/S3, we will be using glob based splits.

 ### Let's create a basic split model.
 In the previous courses, we used a GCS connection to import ClickHouse's repository commit history.
-In this guide, we will use S3.
-The format of the files are the same, you just need to change `gs` to `s3`
+In this guide, we will use GCS.
+The format of the files are the same, so you can use either.
+Just ensure that you use the proper cloud provider `s3` or `gs`.

 ```
 s3://rilldata-public/github-analytics/Clickhouse/*/*/commits_*.parquet
+gs://rilldata-public/github-analytics/Clickhouse/*/*/commits_*.parquet
 ```
 1. Create a YAML file: `S3-splits-tutorial.yaml`